css-software-engineering-studio/sample-tdd/java/README.md

 # Getting Started

-The purpose of the project is to let you practice using TDD (Test-Driven Development, aka Test-Driven Design). \
+The purpose of the project is to let you practice using TDD (Test-Driven Development, aka Test-Driven Design).

 To experience TDD, use the red-green-refactoring pattern to fully implement the IntegerToWordedString conversion function.
 This function takes an integer number and converts to a worded string (in whatever output language that you care to use for implementation though the initial test is based on English).
 The project source is explicitly stubbed out to a minimum implementation that only defines main program, the conversion function declaration, and two unit tests.

+The goal is for you to create “beautiful code” that fully implements the specifications for 32-bit numbers.

 # Functional Specification